amanmadov/codeacademy-javascript/README.md

 - [x] Your research team wants to be able to compare the DNA sequences of different P.aequor.
 You will have to add a new method `compareDNA()` to the returned object of the factory function.
 `compareDNA()` has one parameter, another pAequor object.
-The behavior of `compareDNA()` is to compare the current pAequors .dna with the passed in pAequors .dna and compute how many bases are identical and in the same locations. `compareDNA()` does not return anything, but prints a message that states the percentage of DNA the two objects have in common — use the `.specimenNum` to identify which pAequor objects are being compared.
-For example:
+The behavior of `compareDNA()` is to compare the current pAequors .dna with the passed in pAequors .dna and compute how many bases are identical and in the same locations. `compareDNA()` does not return anything, but prints a message that states the percentage of DNA the two objects have in common — use the `.specimenNum` to identify which pAequor objects are being compared. ex1 and ex2 only have the 3rd element in common ('T') and therefore, have 25% (1/4) of their DNA in common.
+The resulting message would read something along the lines of: `specimen #1 and specimen #2 have 25% DNA in common.` For example:

 <br/>